SDGforskning/sdg-strings/SDG08_query_topic_WoS.md

 This target is interpreted to cover research about
 * resource efficiency in consumption and production
-* decouple economic growth from negative environmental impact
+* economic growth related to negative environmental impact

 The focus is on resource efficiency, and not limited to the global aspect and progressive improvement.
+The decoupling aspect is considered an action element and therefore dropped in this topic approach.
 The framing of the target is the Framework of Programmes on Sustainable Consumption and Production, 10YFP <a href="#f9">(UN DESA, 2014)</a>.

 #### Phrase 1

-This phrase is about improving resource efficiency in consumption and production.
-The general structure is *action + efficiency + areas/context*
+This phrase is about resource efficiency in consumption and production.
+The general structure is *efficiency + areas/context*

 ```py
 TS=